 Arching while overhead pressing or bench pressing is a controversial topic in the weightlifting world.
-We will be addressing the safety of arching, ways you can improve your arch, and how chiropractic care can help improve it!
+We will be addressing the safety of arching, ways you can improve your mobility for overhead pressing, and how chiropractic care can help improve it!

 Safety First – Is Arching a Safe Lifting Practice?